ondra-m/google_api/README.md

 clear and fetch new:<br>
 <b>`all!`</b>, <b>`rows!`</b>, <b>`header!`</b>, <b>`count!`</b>, <b>`each!`</b><br><br>

-If you add some parameters clear is called automaticly.
+If you add some parameters clear is called automaticlly.

 Examples
 --------